BrunaRihl/FineShine-Jewellery/README.md

 * As a user, I can add products to the shopping cart directly from the product details page for a convenient shopping experience, so that I can proceed to checkout seamlessly.

-* As a user, I can leave my review on products I have purchased, so that I can share my feedback with other users.
+* As a logged-in user, I can leave my review on products I have purchased, so that I can share my feedback with other users.

 #### EPIC 7: Shopping bag and checkout